-Binge Drinking: Defined for men as 5 or more drinks, and for women as 4 or more drinks, within two hours.
+- Binge Drinking: Defined as consuming five or more drinks for men, and four or more drinks for women within two hours.

-Note: There may be other biological differences at play, but sex assigned at birth plays a role in how alcohol impacts the body.
-Because alcohol typically distributes throughout the water in the body, it will be more concentrated in women because they have less water in their bodies than men.
-This impacts alcohol’s effects and, drink for drink, a woman of a similar size and weight will have a higher blood alcohol content (BAC) than a man.
+Note: It’s important to recognize and appreciate that not all individuals fall within these binary constructs.
+While there are other biological factors that influence drinking, the behaviors described are referring to sex assigned at birth and its role in how alcohol impacts the body.
+Because alcohol typically distributes throughout the water in the body, it will be more concentrated in those who have less water in their bodies.
+This means, drink for drink, someone of a smaller size and weight will have a higher blood alcohol content (BAC) than someone of a larger size and weight.
+On average, those assigned female at birth have less water in their body than those assigned male at birth.
 This is the reason for the difference in number of standard drinks in the drinking behaviors described.

 Lower-risk drinking helps you maximize the fun and minimize the potential for harm that can occur due to alcohol intoxication (e.g., acute dehydration, legal troubles, etc.).
 There are ways to engage in lower-risk alcohol use.

-- Determining the number of drinks you plan to consume before you start to drink.
+- Determine the number of drinks you plan to consume before you start to drink.

-- Using counting strategies such as tallying drinks on your phone or putting bottle caps in your pockets.
+- Use counting strategies such as tallying drinks or putting bottle caps or tabs in your pockets.

-- Understanding how your height and weight will impact how much you can drink
+- Recognize how your height and weight will impact how much you can drink.

-- Hydrating and eating before and while you are drinking.
+- Hydrate and eating before and while you are drinking.

-- Alternating alcohol-free drinks and drinks containing alcohol.
-If you want an alcohol look-alike, consider “dressing up” your water by ordering a seltzer with lime, or asking for a non-alcoholic beer or daiquiri.
+- Alternate alcohol-free drinks and drinks containing alcohol.
+If you want an alcohol look-alike, consider “dressing up” your water by ordering a seltzer with lime, or asking for a non-alcoholic beer or mocktail.

-- Avoiding drinking games; or, if you choose to play, setting a limit for how long you’ll take part or how much you’ll drink.
+- Avoid drinking games; or, if you choose to play, setting a limit for how long you’ll take part or how much you’ll drink.

-- Making an exit plan before going out.
-Make sure you know how you will get home before you leave.
+- Make an exit plan and know how you will get home before going out.

-- Asking friends for help sticking to your drinking “rules”.
+- Ask friends for help sticking to your drinking plan.

 - Never leaving a drink unattended.

-If you observe someone that is experiencing the following symptoms, call for or get help immediately:
+If you observe someone experiencing the following symptoms, get help immediately: